lichkitsch/campaigns/rules.md

 | 12 | `roll+1d20` |

 ## Items
 Characters collect items on their adventure that add bonus points to specific rolls.
 Some items have their own HP and take damage on a negative outcome.
 Other items are **consumable** and are destroyed after use.
-Consumable items add bonus dice, rather than bonus points, to the next action or deal/heal specific damage dice.
+Consumables that affect HP deal/heal specific damage dice.
 Items are rated with letter grades, as seen on the table below:

 | Rating | Bonus | Max HP | Damage | Level |
 |:---:|:---:|:---:|:---:|:---:|